 Banco Bonito is an obsidian flow, produced from lava that was very rich in silica and very poor in dissolved gases.
 Such magma flows extremely slowly, and unless it cools extremely slowly, it turns to glass when it cools rather than crystallizing.

 We head for the flow.
-To the west is El Cajete.
+To the east is El Cajete.

 El Cajete is the second youngest vent in the Jemez.
 Its radiometric age is indistinguishable from that of Banco Bonito, but El Cajete pumice is found beneath Banco Bonito obsidian, establishing that El Cajete erupted first.
 The pumice came from a vent directly under the meadow in this photograph, which was later mostly filled in with sediments washed into the vent.
 As we’ve seen, the south rim of the vent is still easily discernible.